- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 - A disjointed user experience – When everyone’s attention is confined to this piece or that piece, we lose the opportunity to look at the experience of using a product or service holistically.

 - “Tragedy of the commons” – Everybody sees what’s wrong, but nobody feels empowered or compelled to do anything about it because the thing in question isn’t, y’know… theirs.
-So things continue to deteriorate, dragging morale and the company’s reputation along with it.
+So things continue to deteriorate, dragging morale and the company’s reputation down with it.

 Benefits of an ownership mindset

-- Increased agility – Teams that own an experience or outcome end-to-end can move quickly because they can make most decisions independently and can coordinate directly with any other teams involved.
+- Increased agility – Teams that own an experience or outcome end-to-end can move quickly because they can make most judgments independently and can coordinate directly with any other teams involved.
 It’s a way to infuse a startup vibe, even if you’re part of a massive company.

 - More innovation – Ownership affords teams the opportunity to step off the beaten path and take calculated risks.